As we have done for the past nine years, ASF is offering an opportunity to apply for Avi Shabbat & Avi Gathering

 - ASF Inspirational Grants, to acknowledge and reward exceptionally high quality, creative, and impactful program proposals that work towards bridging divides on your campus.
-On top of the regular Avi Shabbat $200 Microgrant, ASF will award up to an additional $500 for Avi Shabbat proposals that add something above and beyond – for a total possible grant of $700.
+On top of the regular Avi Shabbat $200 Microgrant, ASF will award up to an additional $500 for Avi Shabbat proposals that add something above and beyond – for a total possible grant of $700; and

 Grant checks are awarded and made out to Hillels, or other official campus organizations, towards Avi Shabbat programming, food, and other related costs.
 If campus staff/professionals wish, they may alternatively use the $200 Microgrant as a stipend, incentive, or award for your student leader/leaders.